Spatio-Spectral Structure Tensor Total Variation for Hyperspectral Image Denoising and Destriping: Introduction

-Other single TV-type regularization methods that preserve the semi-local spatial structures are the Structure tensor TV (STV)-type regularization methods~\cite{Lefkimmiatis2015STV, Wu2017STWNNM, Ono2016ASTV, Kurihara2017SSST}.
-These regularization functions are defined as the sum of nuclear norms of \textit{structure tensors} consisting of matrices of local differences in \textit{small spectral blocks} containing small spatial areas and all bands.
+By integrating the spectral correlation modeling of LR regularization into the TV framework, Structure Tensor Total Variation (STV)~\cite{Lefkimmiatis2015STV, Wu2017STWNNM, Ono2016ASTV, Kurihara2017SSST} has been developed to preserve semi-local spatial structures.
+These regularization functions evaluate the spectral correlation in differences instead of the sparsity of differences, as in the standard TV-type methods, via the nuclear norm of \textit{structure tensors}\footnote{Following the original STV paper~\cite{Lefkimmiatis2015STV}, we call a 'matrix' composed of differences as structure 'tensor.'
+The structure tensor is often used in image processing~\cite{Forstner1987Fast, Weickert1998Anisotropic, Jahne2005Digital}.} consisting of matrices of local differences in small spatial areas and all bands.
 The original STV~\cite{Lefkimmiatis2015STV} and \textit{Structure Tensor total variation-regularized Weighted Nuclear Norm Minimization} (STWNNM)~\cite{Wu2017STWNNM} capture the semi-local spatial piecewise-smoothness, but do not model the spectral property of HS images due to consisting only of spatial differences.
 The regularization function of \textit{Arranged Structure tensor TV} (ASTV)~\cite{Ono2016ASTV} characterizes the spectral correlations across all bands by modifying the ordering of spatial differences in the structure tensors.
 In addition, \textit{Spatio-Spectral Structure Tensor} (SSST)~\cite{Kurihara2017SSST} explicitly exploits the spectral piecewise-smoothness of HS images by including not only spatial differences but also spectral ones in its formulation.
 However, the existing STV-type regularization methods minimize the nuclear norms of “first-order" differences, leading to spatial or spectral over-smoothing, as in SSAHTV.

 From the discussion so far, SSTV and STV-type regularization methods are powerful approaches that capture the underlying spatial and spectral characteristics of HS images.
 However, they have their own limitations: SSTV cannot preserve the semi-local spatial structures and STV-type regularization methods cause over-smoothing.
-Now a natural question arises: \textit{Can we design a regularization function with the four requirements: avoid over-smoothing, preserve semi-local spatial structures, effectively remove stripe noise, and be a single regularization function?}
+Now a natural question arises: \textit{Can we design a regularization function with the two requirements: avoid over-smoothing, preserve semi-local spatial structures?}